-Everything that is designed influences our behaviours and attitudes.
-We spend more time in artificial, man-made environments, meaning that we are literally living in the consequences of historic design decisions.
+Everything that is designed influences people’s behaviours and attitudes.
+We spend more time in artificial, man-made environments, including fastmoving digital environments or cyber-physical environments mediated by technology.
+The influence of new technology, especially new computer hardware and software on how we live and work is profound and unprecedented.
 At RCA, I regularly teach the basics of how design influences people’s behaviours and attitudes.

 Ethics and Governance of Persuasive Systems

 Persuasive Systems are information systems designed with the intent to influence people’s behaviours and attitudes.
-We spend more and more time consuming digital media, why a larger share of the human experience nowadays is mediated by pervasive digital platforms.
-My research focuses on new methods for understanding and designing persuasive systems in the light of rapidly accelerating technological development.
+We spend more and more time consuming digital media, why a larger share of the human experience today is mediated by pervasive digital platforms.
+My research focuses on new methods for understanding how to design persuasive systems, in the light of rapidly accelerating technological development.